 If you find success in this then maybe think of using a white label supplement company that will put your branding on the bottle.
 It makes sense to promote own brand products that can help improve the health and wellbeing of your members and in turn building their trust in you.

 Events are a great way to add a revenue stream early on in your fitness business.
 Don’t think that you have to put on something large and extravagant for the first event.
 Focus on smaller events that give value to the attendees.
 The benefit of putting on events is that gets you and your members out of the class space and allows for a more relaxed environment where you can get to know them better.

-Your members are coming to your gym to get fit so as you know a large part of that is nutrition.
+As we talked about in our blog on 4 ways to work nutrition into your fitness business, what your members eat plays a large part in them hitting their fitness goals.
 When you are selling a person a membership, you should always be thinking, “How can I upsell this?”
 By offering them precise nutrition plans they can follow you are instantly adding more value to the member experience.